SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 - The first letter is "H| and it\'s ASCII value is 72, "o" has value 111, "u" has value 117, "s" has value 115, "e" has value 101

 Their sum is 516.
-- Keep doing the same calculations for the other words and get that Destination has the highest value - 1154
+- Performs same calculations for the following words and determines that **Destination** has the highest value - 1154

 [/task-description]
 [tests]